dodona-edu/dodona-edu.github.io/en/tested/types/README.md

 ¹ built-in tuple type
 ² built-in list type

-A "+" (plus sign) indicates that the programming language has limited supported (`reduced`).
+A plus sign (+) indicates that the programming language has **limited support** (`reduced`) for the data type.
-This often means there is no distinct type available in the language, but exercises using this type can still be solved in that language.
+This often means that the programming language does not support a separate data type, but exercises using this type can still be solved in that language by using the basic type as a fallback.
+Let's use tuples as an example.
-An example is tuples: multiple languages have no tuple type, but exercises using tuples can still be solved by using the basic type (`sequence`).
+Many programming languages do not have direct support for tuples, but exercises using tuples can still be solved by using the corresponding basic type (sequence).
-For example, an exercise using tuples will be solvable in Java by using a list.
+For example, an exercise using a `tuple` can be solved in Java by using a `List`.

-A "-" (minus sign) means that the programming language has no support (`unsupported`).
+A minus sign (-) means that the programming language has **no support** (`unsupported`) for the data type.
-This means exercises using those types will not be solvable in the programming language.
+This means that exercises using a data type that is not supported in a programming language, can not be solved in that language.
-For example, JavaScript does not support `fixed precision`, meaning exercises using this type will not be solvable in JavaScript.
+For example, exercises using a fixed precision type can not be solved in JavaScript that does not support this data type.

-Below are some definitions of the types:

-- `intN` - signed integers, at least `N` bits; e.g. `int16` must have at least 16 bits
-- `uintN` - unsigned integers, at least `N` bits
-- `bigint` - arbitrary precision integers
-- `single_precision` - IEEE 754 single precision real number
-- `double_precision` - IEEE 754 double precision real number
-- `double_extended` - IEEE 754 double extended precision real number
-- `fixed_precision` - fixed precision real number
-- `array` - continuous piece of memory for elements of a fixed size.
-The difference with list is best explained in Java.
-- `list` - ordered sequence of elements, where duplicates are allowed
-- `tuple` - read-only, immutable list
-- `char` - a single character
-- `undefined` - separate from null, as in JavaScript